 Objective of Forward Rate Agreements

 The primary motive behind entering into an FRA is to lock in the interest rate for the future and save the adverse impact of fluctuations in the interest rate.
-For example, a commercial bank is planning to come up with CDs (certificates of deposit).
+For example, a commercial bank plans to come up with CDs (certificates of deposit).
 The bank, however, expects the rate to go up.
 So, to minimize the risk, it can lock the current rate by entering into a forward rate agreement.

-In case, the interest rate does rise, then the bank would get the payment through FRA that compensates for the higher interest.
+In case the interest rate does rise, then the bank would get the payment through FRA that compensates for the higher interest.

-Apart from locking the interest rates, one can also use FRA to lock-in the price of short-term security.
+Apart from locking the interest rates, one can also use FRA to lock in the price of short-term security.
 One can do it in the following ways:

 - If you are making an investment, then you sell the FRA to protect against the risk of a drop in interest rates.
 This would eventually raise the price of your investment.